Darlan (horse): 2011/2012 National Hunt season: Novice hurdles

 In the following season, Darlan competed mainly in novice hurdle races.
 On 21 November at Kempton Park Racecourse, he was partnered by Barry Geraghty for his first appearance over hurdles and started at odds of 1/4.
 He took the lead halfway through the race and was never seriously challenged, winning by six lengths from Sleeping City.
 A. P. McCoy took over the ride when the gelding reappeared at Cheltenham Racecourse in December for a novice hurdle in which he carried six pounds more than his eight opponents.
 He took the lead approaching the final hurdle, but was strongly challenged throughout the closing by High Storm before prevailing by a short head.
-Darlan extended his unbeaten run to four at Taunton Racecourse in January, beating the Paul Nicholls-trained Jump City by half a length, with the pair finishing fifteen length clear of the other runners.
+Darlan extended his unbeaten run to four at Taunton Racecourse in January, beating the Paul Nicholls-trained Jump City by half a length, with the pair finishing fifteen lengths clear of the other runners.
 According to Greg Wood, writing in The Guardian, the winning margin was "no measure of Darlan's superiority... as Geraghty was motionless on the winner as Ruby Walsh rode furiously on Jump City without making any impression".